-• Slowness - how slowly a person can walk, the speed and time in which they take to walk 5 metres.

-- Weakness handgrip and knee extensor strength test, how firmly a person can grip with their hands and how easily they can lift their legs at the knee. - Low physical activity how easily and quickly a person can complete a task like picking something off the floor. - Exhaustion how easily a person becomes completely fatigued with or without completing a low-level physical activity.

-• Shrinking - how much decreased muscle mass the person has experienced.
+- Slowness how slowly a person can walk, the speed and time in which they take to walk 5 metres. - Weakness handgrip and knee extensor strength test, how firmly a person can grip with their hands and how easily they can lift their legs at the knee. - Low physical activity how easily and quickly a person can complete a task like picking something off the floor. - Exhaustion how easily a person becomes completely fatigued with or without completing a low-level physical activity. - Shrinking this is how much decreased muscle mass the person has experienced.
 Generally, frailty is judged by unintentional weight loss of 10lbs or more in the previous twelve months.
 Do remember though that if you have advanced heart failure there is considerable likelihood that you will be carrying excess fluid which may not be immediately obvious, especially if it is in the abdomen.
 It is important that the nurse/clinician has taken this into account and assesses any loss of muscle bulk; otherwise the ensuing frailty may be missed if overall weight has remained the same or similar.

-Prailty and advanced heart failure: only older people?
+Frailty and advanced heart failure: only older people?

 Whilst the symptoms of heart failure arising from a cardiomyopathy are well known to cause fatigue and breathlessness as well as feeling weak, developing advanced heart failure can lead to aspects of clinical frailty which present considerable challenges.
 This is as true for younger people as for those aged 70 plus and it is especially important that younger patients and their carers recognise this.
-Those people who are classed as IV (4) HF in the NYHA index will usually feel and demonstrate most of the signs of frailty.
+Those people who are classed as IV (4) HF in the NYHA index will usually feel a: 75a Woodside Road, Amersham, Bucks, HP6 6AA t: 01494 791224 helpline: 0800 018 1024 website & livechat: www.cardiomyopathy.org and demonstrate most of the signs of frailty.

-Symptoms
+NYHA Symptoms Class

-- 1 No limitation of physical activity.
-Ordinary physical activity does not cause undue fatigue, palpitation, dyspnoea (shortness of breath). - 2 Slight limitation of physical activity.
+- 1. No limitation of physical activity.
+Ordinary physical activity does not cause undue fatigue, palpitation, dyspnoea (shortness of breath). - 2.
+Slight limitation of physical activity.
 Comfortable at rest.
-Ordinary physical activity results in fatigue, palpitation, dyspnoea. - 3 Marked limitation of physical activity.
+Ordinary physical activity results in fatigue, palpitation, dyspnoea. - Marked limitation of physical activity.
 Comfortable at rest.
-Less than ordinary activity causes fatigue, palpitation, or dyspnoea. - 4 Unable to carry on any physical activity without discomfort.
+Less than ordinary activity causes fatigue, palpitation, or dyspnoea. - 4.
+Unable to carry on any physical activity without discomfort.
 Symptoms of heart failure at rest.
 If any physical activity is undertaken, discomfort increases.

-♥ What does frailty with HF look and feel like?
+What does frailty with HF look and feel like?

-People with advanced HF who are frail tell us that as well as experiencing breathlessness and fatigue, they are unable to fight minor infections.
-For example, a cut or bruise can take much longer to heal than that of a person who does not have advanced HF or is not classed as being frail.
+A cut or bruise can take much longer to heal than that of a person who does not have advanced HF or is not classed as being frail.
 Deterioration to the skin means that it can become paper-thin; livid bruising can occur at the lightest nudge, and the very fragile skin breaks and bleeds easily.
 Ulcers can follow unless such wounds are looked after carefully.